lknknm/REZ-menu-app/doc/dev/DevelopmentReport.md

 ## Hosting
 Since this application is a desktop/tablet application that will be deployed for Surface and other Windows tablet devices, hosting it isn't necessary.
 It is also worth mentioning that this software is designed for a specific form-factor and screen resolution of `1920x1080`, so the experience could be as fast, fluid and simple as possible.

 In this stage, unfortunately, database Hosting was not possible due to Azure subscription limitations.
-For this reason we used a mock database Json file as part of Model design.
+For this reason we used a mock database Json file as part of Model design and that would feed the products catalog to our application.

 ## Continuous Integration and Testing
 We deployed a very simple pipeline for testing — that can also be scalable and improved further — using [GitHub Actions](https://github.com/features/actions).